 AM = Ante meridiem = morning from 00:01 to 11:59

 PM = Post meridiem = afternoon from 12:01 to 23:59

 So "12:30 A.M." is half past 12:30 at night, and "12:30 P.M." is half an hour past noon.
 This is easier is read for the hours from 1-9 because leading zeros are left out to distinguish from the 24-hour clock.
 The time "17:30" then becomes the easily distinguishable "5:30 P.M."

 MN and NN: Midnight and noonThe notation is somewhat inconsistent when it comes to the exact time at noon or midnight.
 Because "pm" actually stands for the Latin "post meridiem", i.e., AFTER noon, which would mean 12 o'clock at night.
 In practice, 12 o'clock at noon is often erroneously called "12 P.M.," although this "pm" does not begin until a second later.
 In order to prevent this, the additional notation "nn" (noon) is only used for the exact 12 o'clock time.

-There is another abbreviation "mn" (midnight), but it is rarely and often wrongly used.
-If you would use "12 midnight" as time specification, it would not be clear which date you mean.
-Because in the 12-hour format there is no zeroth hour and 00:10 is expressed as "12:10 am".
-So a "12 midnight" could be midnight at the beginning as well as at the end of a day.
-Correctly, the time at midnight is "12 am".
+There is another abbreviation, "mn" (midnight), but it is used rarely and often incorrectly.
+If you use "12 midnight" as time specification, it would not be clear which date you mean, as in the 12-hour format, there is no zeroth hour and 00:10 is expressed as "12:10 A.M."
+So "12 midnight" could be midnight at the beginning as well as at the end of a day.
+Correctly, the time at midnight is "12 A.M."

 |24-hour format||12-hour format|